Stdunson/BrokeJumpShotDetectorApp/README.md

 # BrokeJumpShotDetectorApp

 Welcome to the broke jumpshot detector by Shavaughn Dunson.
-This project was started on November 1st, 2025 and is currently ongoing.
-More information about processes and usage directions will be updated as the project develops.
+This project was started on November 1st, 2025 and published on January 12th, 2026.

 ## Frontend
 SwiftUI frontend, swiftdata for persistence